elixir-europe/rdmkit/pages/your_domain/microbial_biotechnology.md

 * **Flow Cytometry data.** The [International Society for the Advancement of Cytometry (ISAC)](https://isac-net.org/page/Data-Standards) provides information on a variety of appropriate data standards for capturing Flow Cytometry data (used to characterise microbial populations at a single cell level) ([Spidlen et al., 2021](https://pubmed.ncbi.nlm.nih.gov/32881398/)).

-* **Nucleic acids information.** The [ENA](https://www.ebi.ac.uk/ena/browser/home), amongst others, provides guidance on the metadata for RNAseq datasets.
+* **Nucleic acids information.** The {% tool "european-nucleotide-archive" %}, amongst others, provides guidance on the metadata for RNAseq datasets.

 * **Proteomics.** [HUPO proteomics standards initiative](https://www.hupo.org/Proteomics-Standards-Initiative) provides a range of guidance for capturing and sharing proteomics data.